-Katherine Ashe is an author, playwright and screenwriter with six books in print and some twenty original plays, screenplays and radio dramas to her credit, many of them written on commission.
+Katherine Ashe is an author, playwright and screenwriter with five books in print and some twenty original plays, screenplays and radio dramas to her credit, many of them written on commission.

 Katherine’s four-volume novelized biography Montfort, the product of 35 years of research, was 30 weeks on the Amazon historical-novel bestseller list.

-She produced and directed The Jefferson Radio Theater, producing seven historical drama mini-series for Public Radio.
+She produced and directed seven shows, chiefly historical drama mini-series for The Jefferson Radio Theater, for Public Radio.